01 of 08

 Disconnect the Wiring

-Note where the wires are attached to the old sprinkler valve.
+Note where the low-voltage wires are attached to the old sprinkler valve.
 This is important because you must connect the wires to the new valve in the same way.
-It's a good idea to arrange the wires so each can be seen clearly, then take a photo of the wiring with a smart phone or digital camera.
+It's a good idea to arrange the wires so that each can be seen clearly, then take a photo of the wiring with a smart phone or digital camera.
 When you're ready, disconnect the wires from the sprinkler valve.Continue to 5 of 8 below.

 05 of 08